 - Tomura Shigaraki or rather, Tenko Shimura, is shown to hate his father in flashbacks to his childhood.
 In fact, his treatment of Shigaraki was so bad that he outright murders his father with gleeful joy when given the opportunity.

 - In Neon Genesis Evangelion, Shinji resents and loathes his father Gendo, due to him being absent, cold, and neglectful for most of Shinji's life.
+Despite this, he still wants Gendo's approval and it's painfully clear they're cut from the same cloth.
+And why did Gendo exclude himself from Shinji's life?
+Because he was afraid of hurting Shinji.

 - Tweeny Witches: